 To image magnetosome minerals within MMB, backscatter electron microscopy (BSE) and energy-dispersive X-ray spectroscopy (EDS) were used.
-The ICAL Zeiss SUPRA 55VP FE-SEM was operated at 10 kV with a working distance of 7.5 mm and an aperture of 30 μm.
-For EDS, an accelerating voltage of 10 kV was used under high current and the aperture set to 60 μm.
-X-ray data was collected using an Oxford Instruments (Abingdon, UK) AZtec detector with a pixel resolution of 2,048 x 2,048 and a pixel dwell time of 100 μs.
+The ICAL Zeiss SUPRA 55VP FE-SEM was operated at 10 keV with a working distance of 7.5 mm and an aperture of 30 μm .
+For EDS, an accelerating voltage of 10 keV was used under high current and the aperture set to 60 μm .
+EDS data were collected using an Oxford Instruments (Abingdon, UK) AZtec detector with a pixel resolution of 2048 \times 2048 and a pixel dwell time of 100 μs .
 Qualitative elemental abundances of C, N, O, Si, P, S, Ca, Cr, Mn, Fe, and Ni were acquired, and data were processed using the AZtecLive software (Oxford Instruments, Abingdon, UK).
 Elemental maps of C and S were used to identify the location and orientation of the magnetosomes within the MMB.
 Iron was not used to identify the magnetosomes due to the overwhelming iron signal from the stainless steel coupon.